Reptiles of Hong Kong

 The local reptiles are well represented, either exclusively or partially, inside the existing protected areas such as Country Parks, Special Areas, Sites of Special Scientific Interest (SSSI) and Restricted Areas.
 These protected areas have included some of the important sites for local reptiles, thus safeguarding these sites against development.
 For example, the Green Turtle's nesting site at Sham Wan is protected by designation as a Restricted Area to prohibit unauthorized entry during the breeding season.
 Designation of the Sham Wan SSSI in 1999 gave further protection to the Green Turtle's important breeding habitats, from incompatible development.
 Various conservation measures have been put in place by AFCD, as part of the Hong Kong Green Turtle Conservation Program.
 The measures include regular warden patrols, studies, management of the nesting site, artificial incubation, cooperation with various relevant parties, and public education about turtle conservation.

-Species action plans for the conservation of Three-banded Box Turtle (Cuora trifasciata) and Big-headed Turtle (Platysternon megacephalum) have also been developed.
-Moreover, the two species have been listed in the Appendixes of CITES and to this effect, the Protection of Endangered Species of Animals and Plants Ordinance, Cap.
+Moreover, Three-banded Box Turtle (Cuora trifasciata) and Big-headed Turtle (Platysternon megacephalum) are listed in the Appendixes of CITES and to this effect, the Protection of Endangered Species of Animals and Plants Ordinance, Cap.
 586 was enacted to control the import, export and/or possession of the turtle locally.
 To tackle the illegal turtle trapping activities common in recent years, patrol of trapping black spots has been stepped up and the hunting pressure on freshwater turtles has thus been greatly reduced.
-A captive-breeding programme for the Three-banded Box Turtle is being developed by the Kadoorie Farm and Botanic Garden and AFCD.
+For enhancing the conservation of Three-banded Box Turtle, AFCD has formulated a species action plan and carried out a captive-breeding programme for the species in collaboration with Kadoorie Farm and Botanic Garden.

 Public education also plays an important role in conservation.
-In this regard, a booklet on the Green Turtle of Hong Kong has been published to provide the public with better knowledge of this species.
+In this regard, a booklet on the Green Turtle of Hong Kong was published to provide the public with better knowledge of this species.
 The book also contains information of other native and exotic turtle species.

 Reptiles are very difficult to observe, because of their good camouflage and mostly nocturnal habits.
 Among all reptiles, lizards are relatively easier to observe as they often bask in the sun in warm days, especially at dawn and dusk.
 Keen eyes, that are alert to movement are important for spotting moving reptiles, and this needs experience.
 Sound is also a good indicator of the presence of lizards and snakes, as they can be heard slithering off the trail.
 Summer is the best season to observe reptiles, as they are more active in higher ambient temperature.
 In winter, most of the local reptiles hibernate when they can be found hiding among rocks, crevices and bushes.
 Nocturnal species such as geckoes can be found crawling on sun-facing walls to absorb the heat to warm up their body at night.
 They also prefer places with light, as this attracts insects.